grafana/faro-web-sdk/docs/sources/developer/architecture/components/api.md

 ### Logs

 Logs are signals which capture events that happen within the app itself.
-They do not have a business meaning but a technical meaning.
+They do not have a business meaning but they have a use for operators as a means of troubleshooting or observing historic (or current) application behaviour.

 Methods: